CheckResearch/PolyglotandAmbiguousFiles_Experiment_01/README.md

 The experiment contains multiple polyglot and ambiguous files.
 To create the files in the `result` directory, the following commands have to be executed.

 Note that the working directory for all of the following commands should be `code/originalcode`.
+You can also run `./create_all.sh` from the root directory of the project to run all commands below at once.

 ### Polyglots